Bessie...The Little Rambler That Could

 Of course, my father loved the Rambler.
 “That is a classic,” he remarked, proudly.

 “Uh huh...what’s a classic, Dad?”
 I asked, fairly certain the words, “ugly relic,” would apply to any car in that category.
 Mum quickly reminded me that the Rambler’s most important quality was its dependability – one of her favorite words.
-I had my own priorities such as making sure the FM radio and speakers worked.
+I had my own priorities, such as making sure the FM radio and speakers worked.
 As long as the thing moved, I figured I’d be okay with it.
 After all, my favorite word at the time was independence.

 The push-button trans proved somewhat challenging at first.
 We lived atop the eastern ridge of the Kittatinny Mountains in Hunterdon County, New Jersey.
 (I’d learned to drive using a stick shift…especially helpful on those snaking, narrow roads.)
 The day after her arrival, I left Bessie -- my nickname for the old crate – “parked” at the top of the drive next to the house.
 The s-shaped driveway was positioned on a slight grade.
 While our backs were turned, Bessie rambled down the drive and across the grass before becoming mired in the thick brush bordering the lawn.
-Fortunately, she had the grace to miss Dad’s large gas tank by about a foot.
-One of Mum’s large forsythia bushes flanking the container wasn't as lucky.
+Fortunately, she had the grace to miss Dad’s above-ground, gas storage tank by about a foot.
+One of Mum’s prized forsythia bushes flanking the container wasn't as lucky.

 The towing company arrived and pulled the Rambler from the brush, unharmed.
 After a stern lecture on the use of the neutral vs. park buttons, my parents instructed me to keep the car on a level parking space at the north side of the house where I would cause the least amount of damage.
 An elevated rock garden abutted the space, thus discouraging Bessie from any further excursions.

 My friends were pretty cool about the car, aside from a few teasers such as “The Black Box,” and “Granny does NASCAR.”
 But the occasional smirks, stifled grins or looks of sympathy from onlookers when I paused at a traffic light or stop sign were a little annoying.
 That’s not to say I wasn’t afforded some comeuppance whenever it snowed.
-I tried not to smile as the sleek, more contemporary models stalled or fish-tailed about like bumper cars at a carnival.
+I tried not to smile as the sleek, more contemporary models stalled or fish-tailed about like bumper cars at a winter carnival.
 Bessie always chugged up and down those icy roads without so much as a hiccup.
-She was 'The Little Rambler that Could.'
+She was 'The Little Rambler That Could.'

 I declined, foolishly thinking I could drive anywhere in the snow due to my vast experience.
 Smug as a Cheshire cat, I slid into my black box, punched the gear into low and began to inch my way down the mountainside road.
 Before long, I began to feel the effects of snow hypnosis and endless pitch-dark.
 Suddenly, I felt my body list to the right as Bessie -- in a surreal movement of slow motion -- tilted to a stop, then stalled.
 With instincts grabbing hold, I quickly turned off the ignition.
 Because of the odd angle of the car, I had to lie on my back and push the weighty door open with my feet before stumbling into the snow-stinging night air.
 It took several clumsy steps upward to reach the road.
 Luckily, I could still see the lights from the house.
 I walked back to the dwelling where Danny greeted me with concern, hot coffee, a warm blanket and a phone.